Frequently Asked Questions

 Q8.
 How often should a person train?

 Regular training is extremely important.
-Most of our dojos offer training at least two days per week.
-Manoa, our main dojo offers training three days per week on Tuesday and Thursday evenings and on Saturday mornings.
-We encourage all of our students to train as often as they can at no extra cost.
+Manoa, our main dojo, offers training three days per week on Tuesday and Thursday evenings and on Saturday afternoons.
+We encourage all of our students to train as often as they can.

 Q9.
 How good a physical workout is Karate?